 - Focus on two or three faults – You might have identified several faults in the task prompt.
 However, getting carried away by all the inconsistencies could make your essay hard to grasp.
 Hence, focus on the glaring assumptions and write a well-crafted response describing why the argument is incorrect and what are the ways to correct it.
 Likewise, you can choose upto three fallacies and construct a response.

 The AWA section doesn’t contribute to the overall GRE score.
 It is scored separately on a scale of 0 and 6 in half-point increments.
 For this reason, most applicants consider the section easy to crack.
 However, a below-average score in the section can affect your admission, especially if the colleges you apply to have an AWA score cut off.
-Hence, it is essential that you give equal importance to AWA, just as Verbal Reasoning and Quantitative Reasoning.
+Hence, it is essential that you give equal importance to AWA, just as the Verbal Reasoning and Quantitative Reasoning sections.

 We hope the above information helps you in preparing and practicing GRE Analyze an Argument essay questions.
 Good luck!